2021 Country Reports on Human Rights Practices: China (Includes Hong Kong, Macau, and Tibet) - Hong Kong

 Independent Monitoring: The government generally permitted legislators and justices of the peace to conduct prison visits.
 Justices of the peace may make suggestions and comments on matters, such as physical conditions, overcrowding, staff improvement, training and recreational programs and activities, and other matters affecting the welfare of inmates.

-The Independent Police Complaints Council is the police watchdog, responsible for investigating alleged corruption or abuses.
-In a November 19 ruling, a court of first instance (trial court) declared the complaints council incapable of effective investigation, as it lacked necessary investigative powers and was insufficient to fulfill the Special Administrative Region (SAR) government’s obligations under the Basic Law to provide an independent mechanism to investigate complaints against police.
-The SAR government was appealing the ruling.
+The Independent Police Complaints Council is the Hong Kong police watchdog, responsible for investigating alleged corruption or abuses.
+The SAR government announced in November 2020 that it would appeal a court ruling that month that declared the complaints council incapable of effective investigation, as it lacked necessary powers and was inadequate to fulfill the SAR’s obligations under the Basic Law to provide an independent mechanism to investigate complaints against the Hong Kong police.

 d.
 Arbitrary Arrest or Detention

-Multiple sources reported suspected members of the Chinese central government security services in the SAR monitoring political activists, nongovernmental organizations (NGOs), and academics who criticized the Chinese central government’s policies.
+Security forces targeted nonviolent protesters, opposition politicians, and prodemocracy activists and organizations during the year.
+Multiple sources also reported suspected members of the PRC central government security services in the SAR were monitoring political activists, nongovernmental organizations (NGOs), and academics who criticized the PRC central government’s policies.

 Arrest Procedures and Treatment of Detainees

-Police generally apprehended suspects openly when they observed suspects committing a crime or with warrants based on sufficient evidence and issued by a duly authorized official.
-Police must promptly charge arrested suspects.
-The government respected this right and generally brought arrested persons before a judicial officer within 48 hours.
-Detainees were generally informed promptly of charges against them.
-There was a functioning bail system that allowed persons not charged to put up bail to be released from detention pending the filing of charges.
-Activists argued that the bail system left the arrested in purgatory–not officially charged but with a monthly check-in requirement and no defined period under the law within which the government is required to file charges.
-During routine check-ins, activists and protesters have been rearrested, often having new charges brought against them.
+Police generally apprehended suspects openly when they observed them committing a crime or with warrants based on sufficient evidence and issued by a duly authorized official.
+Police were also required to charge or release arrested suspects promptly.
+The government respected this requirement and generally brought arrested persons before a judicial officer within 48 hours.
+Detainees were generally informed promptly of potential charges against them.
+There was a functioning bail system that allowed persons not charged to post bail to be released from detention pending the filing of charges.
+Such “police bail” included requirements that the arrestee submit to monthly check-ins at a police station.
+There was no defined period under the law within which the government was required to file charges.
+Activists argued that the bail system left the arrested in legal purgatory.
+After arrest, by law the Department of Justice investigates to determine the appropriate charges for the arrestee.
+Police have the authority to require individuals arrested under the NSL to surrender their travel documents while an investigation is continuing, including if they are not formally charged, and there were reports police exercised this authority in numerous NSL cases.
+Interviews of suspects must be videotaped.

 e.
 Denial of Fair Public Trial